The Signalling Record Society

 The information we add is stacked in layers that can be indivually hidden from view or revealed.
 Most are switched on when you enter or refresh the page but can be hidden by removing the tick and revealed again by ticking the box again.

 Below the switches is a button labelled Legend.
-Click on this to go to a page where the usage of the map page is explained in detail - you are reading this page now!
+Click on this to go to a page where the usage of the map page is explained in detail - in fact, you are reading this page now!

 The Layers Explained